The Soldier's Details

 Young Christopher William (Bill) Ellis died 1949 Wagin aged 14 years – admitted to hospital with appendicitis.
 Peritonitis developed.

-Ron was 18 years old when he enlisted 17th May 1941 – he recorded his birth year as 1920 on his enlistment details, when in fact he was born in 1922.
-He was sent to Woodside SA for training, then to Darwin.
-He joined ‘D’ Company No 16 Platoon.
+Ron was 19 1/2 years old when he enlisted 17th May 1941 – he recorded his birth year as 1920 on his enlistment details, when in fact he was born in 1922.
+He was one of 246 Reinforcements who sailed Aquitania to Singapore.
+He was one of three reinforcements to join ‘D’ Company No 16 Platoon.
 Please read about 16 Platoon.

-Ron was wounded in action on 10.2.1942.
+Ron was severely wounded in action on 10.2.1942.
 He received a gunshot wound to his right arm and shrapnel wound to his chest.
-Admitted to 2/13th Australian General Hospital in a badly shocked state, where an amputation of his arm, 2 inches below the shoulder joint was conducted.
-Tragically Ron died the following day on 11 Feb 1942.
+Admitted to 2/13th Australian General Hospital in a badly shocked state, he underwent an amputation of his arm, 2 inches below the shoulder joint Tragically Ron died the following day on 11 Feb 1942.

 Late Pte.
 RON ELLIS, No. 16 Platoon